shihankanungo/shihankanungo.github.io/quotes.md

 > "And now here is my secret, a very simple secret: It is only with the heart that one can see rightly; what is essential is invisible to the eye." <br>
 --- Antoine de Saint-Exupéry, <i>The Little Prince</i>

-> "Don't be pushed around by the fears in your mind.
-Be led by the dreams in your heart." --- Roy T. Bennett, <i>The Light in the Heart</i>

-> "The only limit to our realization of tomorrow will be our doubts of today." <br> --- Franklin D. Roosevelt

-> "The fears we don’t face become our limits." --- Robin Sharma

-> "Life is found in the dance between your deepest desire and your greatest fear." --- Wayne Dyer

 > "Only those who will risk going too far can possibly find out how far one can go." --- T.S.Eliot